Welcome to today's edition of the Rush 24-7 podcast.

 Why are we even involved in that?

-And another one, one of my one of my pet peeves that I've always been fascinated by, and nobody else seems to be, but let me share my my uh my view on on this uh higher education legislation that always comes along.
+And another one, one of my pet peeves that I've always been fascinated by, and nobody else seems to be.

-Congress from the Committee on Health Education, Labor, and pensions.
+Congress from the Committee on Health, Education, Labor, and Pensions.

-They are working on, they've got a bipartisan, that means everybody's hugging each other back there in Washington on higher education legislation that will help students repay their loans.
+They are working on, and they've got a bipartisan, that means everybody's hugging each other back there in Washington on higher education legislation that will help students repay their loans.

-We're helping the people who are now let me go back again.
+Now, let me go back again.

 All the studies that have been done about those who are college educated will generally wind up making a whole bunch more than those that are not college educated.